gnadnivek/gnadnivek.github.io/README.md

 database will store *what the user says in a readable format saved on a database*.
-The mobile device functionality will include *storage for the recorded text and any reminders* and will be further detailed in the mobile application proposal.
-I will be collaborating with the following company/department, *I will not be collaborating with any companies at this moment*.
-In the winter semester I plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with me *Sanjay Jerad, and William Anderson*.
+The mobile device functionality will include *storage for the recorded text and any reminders* and will be further detailed in the mobile application proposal. we will be collaborating with the following company/department, *we will not be collaborating with any companies at this moment*.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
-These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 2 or 3 student group.
+These will be integrated together in the subsequent term in CENG 355 Computer Systems Project.

 **Background**
 --------------